 1. How to date a doctor?
 Learn to be as flexible as possible

-First and foremost, you have to be flexible with your time and plans.
-Your doctor partner might not always have time.
-You should anticipate last-minute cancellations and rescheduling of plans.
+While dating a doctor, you have to be flexible with your time and plans.
+Your doctor partner might not always have free time.
+You should anticipate last-minute cancellations and rain checks.
 Always make backup plans so that you both can spend time with each other as and when possible.